-Acute overdoses produce CNS depression including coma with respiratory depression.
+Acute overdoses may produce nausea, vomiting, and CNS depression including coma with respiratory depression.
 A relationship between ethosuximide toxicity and its plasma levels has not been established.
 The therapeutic range of serum levels is 40 mcg/mL to 100 mcg/mL, although levels as high as 150 mcg/mL have been reported without signs of toxicity.

 This monograph has been modified to include the generic and brand name in many instances.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.